uncenter/gusty/README.md

 A minimal atomic CSS stylesheet using dynamic utility ~~classes~~ attributes.

 > [!NOTE]
 > This project is only a fun exploration of CSS data types and [Chrome 133 (beta)'s new "advanced" `attr()`](https://developer.chrome.com/blog/advanced-attr), inspired by [Jhey](https://jhey.dev)'s skeets around the topic: https://bsky.app/profile/jhey.dev/post/3lgq7fun4ek22, https://bsky.app/profile/jhey.dev/post/3lgq7lfnf7c22.
-Please don't take this seriously!
+Please don't take this too seriously!

-Think [Tailwind CSS](https://tailwindcss.com/) or [UnoCSS](https://unocss.dev/), but the utility classes/attributes are declared once and can be used in any number of variations without requiring more generated CSS.
+Think [Tailwind CSS](https://tailwindcss.com/) or [UnoCSS](https://unocss.dev/), but the utility classes/attributes are declared only once in the stylesheet and can be used in any number of variations without requiring more generated CSS.

 For the following HTML: